 - Not once they had glimpsed God’s Promise fulfilled on Easter Day.

 Indeed, how could they ever really go back?
 Or at least if they did, how could they go back unchanged by all they had experienced in the last three years, not to mention those last couple of weeks?

 Indeed, maybe that is why there would not be a single fish caught that night.
 Maybe for all of what may have been their inclination to leave those last three years behind them, maybe in the depth of that long night where their nets hung listless from the side of the boat, maybe their hearts really weren’t in it at all.
 And maybe in the quiet murmurs they shared with one another they recognized a common yearning to be part of something more again.

-Indeed, we can’t know for sure whether the disciples were running from something or running towards something or if they were just passing the time on that fishing boat that night.
+Indeed, we cannot know for sure whether the disciples were running from something or running toward something or if they were just passing the time on that fishing boat that night.
 What we do know is this.
 Jesus met them there.
 He came to where they were and he appeared to them in a place which was perhaps familiar — which maybe felt something like ‘home’ but could never really be home again — and he served them breakfast.
 And then singling Peter out, he spoke to them of all that they will be called to now.
 No longer would they be hauling nets full of fish on shore at dawn — also meant to feed people — but they would specifically be called upon to feed those who had also heard a call to something more.
 And just like the last time Jesus showed up and called them from their old lives to follow him, this call would also take them to places and people they surely could not yet imagine.

 And yet, with all of this, this is what I find myself wondering today:

 - Do you suppose the disciples, much like all of us, had to make a definite choice this side of the Resurrection?
 And do you suppose that long night on the boat helped set the stage for them to decide to continue to follow Jesus into whatever came next?